zextras/tech-doc/source/_includes/_adminpanel/cos-ce.rst

-* the default appearance of |product| in web clients: for example, if e-mails are displayed as conversations, or the calendar shows a month or a work week
+* the default appearance of |product| in web clients: for example, if e-mails are displayed as conversations, or the calendar shows a month or a work week.
+The maximum size for attachments sent by e-mail is also configurable here.

 * the default values or behaviour of the features: for example whether new e-mail contacts are added automatically to Contacts or how